Expansion Management: Navigating HDPE Pipe Installations

 HDPE Installations in Australia

-The unique Australian environment poses various challenges for local piping projects.
+The unique Australian environment presents various challenges for local piping projects, particularly in terms of effective expansion management for above-ground installations.

 “We experience significant temperature fluctuations, particularly in remote areas where mining and milling operations are located,” Nathan explains.